 A Discipline is reflective of the campaign type.
-The Discipline are Brand Building, Business/Brand Impact, Customer Experience & Shopper Marketing, Engagement, Innovative Media, and MarTech.
+The Discipline are: Brand Building, Business/Brand Impact, Customer Experience & Shopper Marketing, Engagement, Innovative Media, and Public Relations.

 You must select a Discipline and a Category for your entry.